Manindra29/XQMode/releases/XQMode - ReadMe.txt

 1. Create a backup/copy of your Processing folder
 2. Copy all files inside xqmodeData/lib folder into processing-2.0a8/lib folder.
+3. Move ecj.jar from processing-2.0a8/lib folder into processing-2.0a8 folder.
-3. Now copy the XQMode to <Your Processing Sketchbook>/modes folder.
+4. Now copy the XQMode to <Your Processing Sketchbook>/modes folder.
 Create a folder named 'modes' if there isn’t one.
 5. Run Processing.
 Switch to XQMode.

 ----------------------------------------------------------------------------------------------------------------------------------